Neighbourhood watch: Limpertsberg

 The rose gardens may have left Limpertsberg, but you can still take a thematic walk – RosaLi (or Walkway of the Roses) to discover the district's horticultural heritage.
 The walk passes the Art Nouveau houses on rue des Rosas.
 You can take a guided tour or do the circuit by yourself using a map that can be downloaded from this page.
 Another pedestrian circuit follows the valley of the Alzette to the park Tony Neuman.

 Tennis Club Smash on Boulevard Paul Eyschen has open and covered courts, and the Zaltimbanq Circus School runs workshops and courses for adults and children at Avenue Pasteur.
-The BYLU hot yoga studio is located on Avenue Joseph Sax.
+The BYLU hot yoga studio is located on avenue Joseph Sax.
 Built on the site of the city's former tram workshop, Tramsschapp is a sports and cultural centre that holds regular sports classes and tournaments in addition to theatre, dance and multicultural events, such as Art Week, usually in November.

 Culture & Theatre

 Limpertberg's Notre Dame Cemetery has a monument to national resistance and deportation.
 It also houses a bronze sculpture The Political Prisoner by Luxembourgish sculptor Lucien Wercollier.
-The cemetery houses the graves of some of Luxembourg's most famous writers, artists, politicians and business people, including the Soupert and Notting family tomb.
+The cemetery is home to the graves of some of Luxembourg's most famous writers, artists, politicians and business people, including the Soupert and Notting family tomb.

 The Grand Théâtre de Luxembourg opened in 1964 and is the city's main venue for ballet, opera, theatre and dance spectacles.
 The theatre has hosted the Eurovision song contest and collaborates with numerous art institutions across the world to bring international productions to Luxembourg.

 The September Schueberfouer is celebrated in Glacis with funfair rides and stalls (postponed again this year but there is plenty still on for D'Stad lieft including an outdoor cinema in July and August), while a regular food and flea market is run once every month on a Sunday.
 Other events include the Advent Circus and the annual sale of second-hand toys.